Leeds United F.C.: 2002–2010: Financial crisis and decline

-2010–2014: Return to the Championship
+2010–2020: Return to the Championship

-Leeds spent much of the 2010–11 season in the play-off places, but eventually finished in seventh place, just missing out on the play-offs.

-In May 2011, it was announced that Leeds chairman Ken Bates had bought the club and become the owner of Leeds.
+Leeds United spent much of their first season back in the Championship in the play-off places, but eventually finished in seventh place, just missing out on the play-offs.
+In May 2011, it was announced that chairman Ken Bates had bought the club.
 Before the match against Middlesbrough, about 300 Leeds fans protested about what they saw as a lack of investment in the playing side, to which Bates responded by calling the protesters "morons".

-Despite securing promotion to the Championship, Grayson was dismissed after failing to mount a consistent challenge for promotion to the Premier League.
-Neil Warnock was appointed as the club's new manager on 18 February, with his initial contract lasting until the end of the 2012–13 season.
+Despite securing promotion to the Championship, Grayson was dismissed on 1 February 2012 after failing to mount a consistent challenge for promotion to the Premier League.
+Neil Warnock was appointed as the club's new manager, with his initial contract lasting until the end of the following season.

-On 21 November 2012, Middle East-based private equity group GFH Capital finalised a deal for a protracted takeover of Leeds, gaining a 100% shareholding in the club.
-It was also announced Ken Bates would remain as chairman until the end of the 2012–13 season and then become club president.
+On 21 November 2012, Middle East-based private equity group GFH Capital finalised a deal for a protracted takeover of Leeds United, gaining a 100% shareholding in the club.
+It was also announced Ken Bates would remain as chairman until the end of the season, and then become club president.
 The takeover was officially completed on 21 December 2012.

-Despite runs to the quarter-finals of the League Cup and the fifth round of the FA Cup (albeit with both runs ending in five-goal thrashings, by Chelsea and Manchester City respectively), Leeds' league form in the 2012–13 season was generally mediocre, with the club never making any real challenge for the play-off places.
-Warnock resigned with six games remaining, and Leeds just five points above the relegation zone.
+Despite runs to the quarter-finals of the League Cup and the fifth round of the FA Cup (albeit with both runs ending in five-goal thrashings, by Chelsea and Manchester City respectively), Leeds' league form was generally mediocre, with the club never making any real challenge for the play-off places.
+On 1 April 2013, Warnock resigned as manager.
 Brian McDermott replaced Warnock, and the club won three of their final five games of the season, enough to avoid relegation.
-That summer, Bates stepped down as chairman, and ultimately left the club altogether a few weeks later following a dispute over expenses.
+On 26 July 2013, Ken Bates stepped down as chairman, and ultimately left the club altogether following a dispute over expenses.